-Budget: U$ 13M
+- Budget: U$ 13M

+Text description provided by the architects.
 Adjaye Associates won an open competition to design two new neighbourhood libraries for the District of Columbia.
 The brief called for the new buildings to be flexible, accessible, welcoming and inviting.
 Resonating with the Idea Stores in London’s Tower Hamlets, the libraries challenge the traditional closed typology, introducing a social element that establishes a strong urban and cultural remit.

 The sketch-like quality of the 22,500 SF Francis Gregory Library suggests a woodland folly – a building that is a pavilion within Fort Davis Park.
 Views of the park are framed from within, while the exterior of the building both reflects and complements the dense composition of trees and the striking natural environment.

 Achieving LEED Silver, the design strategy is highly sustainable, with the building taking advantage of the natural vegetation, maximizing the winter sun exposure and controlling the summer sun with a large canopy over the pavilion.
 The canopy welcomes the public inside, providing an effective transitional space from the street.
 The structural system is articulated in the reflective geometric façade that supports the curtain wall and roof, while the network of quadrilateral openings continue inside and frame the views of the park.